We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 • Choose an eye-clean diamond.
 The SI1/SI2 range on the clarity grade chart offers the best value for money, especially for a diamond of this size.
 It may be a little tricky to find the right diamond in this range and many people bump up to a VS2 grade.

 When buying a 1.50ct diamond, the large size of the diamond means that inclusions are often visible at lower grades (even though you can still find eye-clean SI1s.).
-Above all, make sure that you choose a diamond that’s eye-clean.
+Above all, make sure you choose an eye-clean diamond.

 • Pick the shape you like best.
 There’s no “perfect” diamond shape — instead, the best option is to pick a shape that looks pleasing to you.
 Our diamond shape guide covers all of the widely available diamond shapes, with information on each one’s characteristics.